acrobatic-spork/DapperArgentina/server/README.md

 ###Database Setup
 First, you need to setup the mysql database.
 Steps are:
   1. Install mysql if you do not already have it
-  1.5 in terminal, start a mysql server
+  1.5 in terminal, start mysql server if it is not already running
   ```term
    mysql.server start
    ```